espressif/esp-thread-br/docs/en/dev-guide/build_and_run.rst

 By default, it is configured as Wi-Fi based Thread Border Router.

-The Wi-Fi SSID and password must be set in menuconfig.
-The corresponding options are ``Example Connection Configuration -> WiFi SSID`` and ``Example Connection Configuration -> WiFi Password``.
+The auto start mode is disabled by default, if you want the device connects to the configured Wi-Fi and form Thread network automatically, and then act as the border router, you need to enable the menuconfig ``ESP Thread Border Router Example -> Enable the automatic start mode in Thread Border``.

-The auto start mode is enabled by default, the device will connect to the configured Wi-Fi and form Thread network automatically, and then act as the border router.
+When automatic start mode is enabled, the Thread dataset, Wi-Fi SSID and password must be set in menuconfig.
+The corresponding options are ``Component config -> OpenThread -> Thread Operational Dataset``, ``Example Connection Configuration -> WiFi SSID`` and ``Example Connection Configuration -> WiFi Password``.

 .. note::